jemspar/rootstalk_summer2019/content/volume-v-issue-1/on-the-changing-nature-of-the-obituary.md

 So, back to my tee-shirt.
 It is comforting to know that, overall, life really is “so far, so good.”
 That said, let me note that I never want to hold the record for being the world’s oldest living person.
 According to the [Gerontology Research Group](https://en.wikipedia.org/wiki/Gerontology_Research_Group), right now that record belongs to Violet Brown, a 117-year-old Jamaican woman.
 Nicknamed “Aunt V,” she and her husband worked as cane farmers, and Violet credits that hard work during her younger years for her longevity.
 She was baptized 104 years ago, has a 97-year-old son and has been going to church for more than a century.

-“I feel good, I feel happy to be the oldest person (in the world),” Brown told the [Jamaica Observer](http://www.jamaicaobserver.com).
+“I feel good, I feel happy to be the oldest person (in the world),” Brown told the [*Jamaica Observer*](http://www.jamaicaobserver.com).
 “I did not feel I would become the oldest person; I feel I would pass long ago.
 Thank God for whatever He has given to me.”

 In today’s sometimes contentious world, Violet’s positive comments are laced with grace and wisdom.
 And that’s enough for me.